Perspectives

 Amazon, Virgin and Tesco are prime examples of brands that have stretched successfully.
 Amazon grew from an online bookstore to an e-commerce and cloud computing giant, whilst Virgin expanded from a record label into airlines and telecommunications.
 Tesco, initially a grocery retailer, ventured into financial services by offering credit cards and home insurance, as well as fashion, optical and mobile All maintaining a consistent core brand identity while broadening its horizons.

-The Importance of Strong Brand Identity
+The Importance of Strong Brand Identity for Stretching

 Whilst we understand that brand stretch is most likely to succeed when it fits the long-term vision and also involves playing to a brand’s strength, this of course, is not without risks.